sv-giampa/JauntyC/README.txt

 		simple to use library without any other dependencies or tools and automatically re-compile the parser, without affecting heavily the semantic analysis, when a change to the grammar is necessary.
-By using the Jaunty Definition Language, the parser of the designed language will be re-compiled at every construction.
+By using the JointyC Definition Language, the parser of the designed language will be re-compiled at every construction.
 The creation of the parser is moved at runtime and totally automated.
 It appears not very efficient, but it is not so, because the parser is compiled only at construction time, so the